There is NO CURE for HIV EXCEPT…

 What if I also have other STDs?

-If any of our tests show any other STDs, you will be given appropriate treatment and follow-up.
+If any of our tests show any other STDs, you will be given appropriate std treatment in Singapore and follow-up.
 This will not affect your PEP treatment.

 Need more advice?